WillCMcC/chordboy/agent_docs/chord-building.md

 ### Jazz-Aware Features

-The solver includes sophisticated jazz voice leading awareness:

 1. **7th→3rd Resolution Weighting**: Rewards voicings where the 7th of one chord resolves smoothly (by half/whole step) to the 3rd of the next chord.
-This is the defining motion of ii-V-I progressions.

 2. **Register Constraints**: Each voicing style has optimal register ranges:
    - Rootless voicings: C3-G5 (ideal around middle C)